jolie/docs/web/tutorials/using-more-input-ports-and-protocols/soap.md

 # Adding an input port with protocol SOAP
-Protocol [soap](https://docs.jolie-lang.org/v1.10.x/language-tools-and-standard-library/protocols/soap.html) is used for exchanging structured information among Web Services.
+Protocol [http/soap](https://docs.jolie-lang.org/v1.10.x/language-tools-and-standard-library/protocols/soap.html) is used for exchanging structured information among Web Services.
 As depicted in the following picture, in Jolie it is possible to add input ports specifically for addressing SOAP messages.

 ![](https://raw.githubusercontent.com/jolie/docs/v1.10.x/web/.gitbook/assets/more_inputports_and_protocols_soap.png)

 The behaviour of the service is always the same, but a new soap port is added and a soap client can now invoke the service.
 In the following we describe the steps to follow in order to add a soap port correclty configured.

 ## Adding the port
 The first step is adding the inputPort to the code.
-In pour example is:
+In our example is:
 ```
 inputPort AdvancedCalculatorPortSOAP {
         location: "socket://localhost:8002"